raycast/extensions/extensions/bugzilla/README.md

 - The default queries in this extension might not work on all instances.
   Please report any issues you encounter.
 - Older instances may not return the `description` field.
-- Default query limit is set to `100`, which can be changed in the extension preference.
+- The default query limit is set to `100`, which can be changed in the extension preference.

 ## About

 Interact with Bugzilla instances to view bugs.

-This extension leverages the REST API (XMLRPC and JSONRPC are not supported) endpoints which may not be available on old instances.
+This extension leverages the REST API (XMLRPC and JSONRPC are not supported) endpoints, which may not be available on old instances.
 Bugzilla version(s) `>= 5.0` are supported.

 Multiple Bugzilla instances are supported.